FullyHollowed/painting-artstyle-detector/readme.md

 # 🖼️ ArtStyle Detector 🎨

 A Convolutional Neural Network (CNN)-based web application that predicts the **art style** of a painting image.
-Built using TensorFlow/Keras, trained on a labeled art dataset, and deployed with **Gradio** for easy interaction.
+Built using TensorFlow/Keras, trained with the wikiart dataset, and deployed with **Gradio**.

----
+## About This Project

+This project was made for the 2024/2025 Computer Vision class in Politeknik Caltex Riau.

 ## 📌 Project Overview